Fitzroy Football Club: Post-AFL

 The original Fitzroy Football Club came out of administration after its AFL operations were absorbed by Brisbane, in late 1998.
 The shareholders voted to continue the club, and Fitzroy then developed a partnership with the Coburg Lions in the VFL.
 Coburg were known as the Coburg-Fitzroy Lions for just over a season (from August 1999 until the end of 2000).

-Bill Atherton and John Guest (of whom the latter has historical family ties to the North Melbourne Football Club and who was also a fan of Fitzroy and Coburg), joined the board as directors of the Coburg Football Club.
-This club traded as Coburg-Fitzroy Lions in 1999-2000 to advance the Fitzroy's partnership with Coburg.
 However, when Coburg entered into an affiliation with the AFL's Richmond Football Club, the Fitzroy connection was abandoned.
-John Guest's father, Jack Guest, played previously reserves for Fitzroy and for the reserves and thirds team as a schoolboy for Carlton.
-John Guest's son, Robert Guest, went on to play in the 2005 premiership for Fitzroy Reds defeating Old Mentonians in the BI reserve section of the VAFA.

 Fitzroy began a sponsorship arrangement with the Fitzroy Reds (formerly University Reds) in the Victorian Amateur Football Association and the Fitzroy Junior Football Club in the Yarra Junior Football League.
 Both wear the old Fitzroy jumper, play the old theme song, and play from Brunswick Street Oval in the heart of Fitzroy.
 In December 2008, at the instigation of the then Fitzroy (University) Reds president Craig Little, the University Reds Football Club (known as the 'Fitzroy' Reds from 1997) transferred all its assets to the Fitzroy Football Club (formed 1883).
 The university (Fitzroy) Reds terminated its membership of the VAFA and was wound up as an incorporated company and football club.
 By special dispensation from the VAFA, the Fitzroy Football Club then replaced the Fitzroy [University] Reds in D1 of the VAFA from the 2009 season, fielding a senior and reserves side, as well as two Under-19 sides and a Club 18 side.
 All the teams were made up mainly of Fitzroy Reds personnel.
 Dyson Hore-Lacy, chairman of Fitzroy in the AFL in 1996, automatically became chairman of the Club in the VAFA.